MaxiLambda/go-seminar/README.md

 This allows the deterministic creation of arbitrary amounts of data, based on the initial array of bytes.

 go-fuzz-headers enables the programmer to fuzz directly on complex function inputs and abstracts the initialization of random function arguments away.
-The downside is, that the code looks different from a regular fuzz-test.
+The downside is, that the code looks different from a native fuzz-test and and more importantly a significantly worse performance compared to native fuzz-tests.
-The following code is a snipped from a [blog-post](https://adalogics.com/blog/structure-aware-go-fuzzing-complex-types).
+The following code is a snipped from a [blog-post](https://adalogics.com/blog/structure-aware-go-fuzzing-complex-types) slightly altered.
 ```go
 package fuzzing